Anno 1800 hands-on — being a capitalist in the age of industrialization

 You can go on story expeditions, sending your ship off with specialist characters.
 They go to another place to fulfill the quest and go on an adventure.
 It’s not something you micro-manage.
 Rather, you send them off and find out what happens later.
 The expeditions may return with rare relics for your museum.

 You have to deal not only with industrialization — and things like strikes and unionization — but also diplomacy and discovery.
-You have to drive technological innovation, and deal with conspiracies, secret societies, and shifting allegiances.
+You have to drive technological innovation and deal with conspiracies, secret societies, and shifting allegiances.
 Sometimes war will be the best means of diplomacy.
 You’ll have to decide if you are going to exploit, innovate, oppress, or liberate.

 In the core gameplay loop, you have to make sure your citizens are happy, said Marcel Hatam, international brand manager at Ubisoft’s Blue Byte, in an interview with GamesBeat.
 You have to find resources beyond what is available on your island.
 You can oppress your workers as you wish, but there are consequences for virtually enslaving your population.